Photo: Fabian Pfaffenberger / @fabianos

 Concert Programme with International Soloists

 The Nuremberg State Philharmonic Orchestra and the Nuremberg Symphony Orchestra entertain visitors with the three concerts of Klassik Open Air, performing very diverse programmes.
 Every year, there is also a focus on international soloists.
-In the past, well known greats such as Nikolai Schukoff, Alison Balsom, Simone Kermes, Martin Grubinger, Andreas Scholl, Daniel Hope and Pepe Romero have taken to the stage in Luitpoldhain.
+In the past, well known stars such as Nikolai Schukoff, Alison Balsom, Simone Kermes, Martin Grubinger, Andreas Scholl, Daniel Hope and Pepe Romero have taken to the stage in Luitpoldhain.

 Support